victorian177/WordlePlayerOne/README.md

 The 'black' subquery matches removes all words that possess any occurence of the letters.

 ##### database.py
-Creates and maintains the PostgreSQL online database -> ElephantDB to stores the library of possible words.
+Creates and maintains the PostgreSQL online database -> [ElephantSQL](https://www.elephantsql.com/) to stores the library of possible words.

 ##### query.py
 Class that generates queries for the database to guess from a possible words depending on the black, green, and yellow letters that have been generated.